andre-garcia/SmartGuideFinal/README.md

 This is the code for deploying the SmartGuide chatbot in a cluster in Okteto which contains Rasa server, Action server, Chatbot/front-end server and FastAPI server (where the model to answer the immigration questions is).

-There are two files that are missing, and you can find them both in the repository https://github.com/andre-garcia/SmartGuideFinal because they were too big to be uploaded to github via web:

-- `models/20230927-090242-rounded-line.tar.gz` - the file with the latest trained Rasa model (not to be confused with the model in the fastAPI app).
-This file should be put in the ./models folder (you can also train your own model, but keep in mind this will take a LONG time, given the size of our NLU file)
-- `fastAPI/bert.pkl` - this file is the pickled version of the SentenceTransformer model, used to get the answers to the immigration queries, which should be put in the ./fastAPI folder. i

-if you prefer to create your own `bert.pkl` file instead, all you have to do is run this code locally:
+If you prefer to create your own `bert.pkl` file instead, all you have to do is run this code locally:

 `from sentence_transformers import SentenceTransformer` `import pickle`